-- For most biosecurity scenarios, it is necessary to address viral pathogens of concern that typically have a significantly higher D10 value than bacteria-most bacteria seem to require D10 less than 5 kGy.
+- There are few exotic bacterial species of animal biosecurity concern for Australia.
+For most biosecurity scenarios, it is necessary to address viral pathogens of concern that typically have a significantly higher D10 value than bacteria-most bacteria seem to require D10 less than 5 kGy.
 However, where it is only necessary to address bacteria, the maximum value listed in Table 9, Appendix 3, for the specific bacteria of concern could be used in association with the recommended SAL to determine an appropriate gamma irradiation dose to address specific animal biosecurity issues with the bacteria. - If the specific bacterial species is not listed, the maximum D10 for the bacterial genus should be used.